PennDOT Snowplow Drivers Start Clearing Roads for Your Morning Commute Long Before You're Out of Bed

 The main roads are her prime responsibility.
 She may only go over the secondary routes once per shift since policy allows a five-inch accumulation of snow on those roads before they get plowed.

 Szakelyhidi has been clearing roads for PennDOT for seven years.
-She chuckles when she thinks about the reaction some residents have when they see a woman behind the snowplow’s wheel.
+She chuckled when she thought about the reaction some residents have when they see a woman behind the snowplow’s wheel.
 She’s used to the response.

 She first got her Commercial Driver’s License, or CDL, and hit the road after getting a divorce.